vestrel00/contacts-android/docs/accounts/query-accounts.md

 more info, read [Permissions handling using coroutines](./../permissions/permissions-handling-coroutines.md).

 You may, of course, use other permission handling libraries or just do it yourself =)

+## Limitations

+Samsung (type "com.osp.app.signin"), Xiaomi (type "com.xiaomi"), and perhaps other OEMs do not allow 3rd party (non-system) apps (those that do not come pre-installed in the OS) to access their accounts.
+Your app does not have visibility on this accounts, unless this API is packaged as part of a custom Android OS, which would be super cool.
+Such accounts are not returned by this query.
+In a Samsung device, the Samsung Contacts app is able to show the Samsung account but the Google Contacts app cannot.